Defective Drug Lawyer in Sacramento

 Make no mistake, pharmaceuticals are big business.
 In the United States, nearly 4 billion prescriptions were filled in 2011, including some 400 million in California alone.
 Total retail sales in the United States were a staggering $228 billion.

 With pockets that deep, few individuals (or law firms for that matter) have the financial wherewithal to take on a pharmaceutical company alone.
 But in many defective drug cases, you are not alone.
-There may be hundreds, even thousands of people across the country who have taken the same defective drug and suffered similar injury.
+There may be hundreds, even thousands of people across the country who have taken the same defective drug and suffered a similar injury.
 These victims can band together to join what’s known as a mass tort lawsuit.

 The Phen-Fen Example of Defective Drugs